vincenzojrs/IPF-Financial-Advisor/README.md

 - Data ingestion and cleaning: web crawling using `TavilyMap` for sitemap creation and `BeautifulSoup` for HTML data scraping;
 - RAG implementation: naive semantic chunking using `NumPy`, vectorization using `OpenAI`, and storing in `MongoDB Atlas`;
 - RAG enhancing: hybrid search using `BM25`, `RRF` for ensembling and reranking using Cross-Encoding;
+- Developing agentic tools into an MCP: *Rent vs. Buy* using Selenium for web page interactions;
 - Building a front-end in `Streamlit`, allowing chat history storage between reruns for each user session, as well as citations rendering;
 - Local containerization using `Docker`;
 - Web hosting using `Google Cloud Platform` and its tools: `Artifact Registry`, `Secret Manager`, and `Google Cloud Run`.